napari/docs/docs/guides/rendering.md

 For example, the [`VispyImageLayer`](https://github.com/napari/napari/blob/5e8dc098cb213c5f963524e619f223ad4fe90be8/napari/_vispy/layers/base.py#L21) corresponds to the {class}`Image<napari.layers.Image>` layer.
 Each instance of a layer also has a corresponding instance of its vispy layer.
-These correspondences can be found [`VispyCanvas.layer_to_visual`](https://github.com/napari/napari/blob/5e8dc098cb213c5f963524e619f223ad4fe90be8/napari/_vispy/canvas.py#L69).
+These correspondences can be found in [`VispyCanvas.layer_to_visual`](https://github.com/napari/napari/blob/5e8dc098cb213c5f963524e619f223ad4fe90be8/napari/_vispy/canvas.py#L69).

 The vispy layer instance has a reference to its corresponding layer.
 Updates to the layer's state and its current slice trigger the vispy layer are handled using [napari's event system](connect-napari-event).